BarefootCoders/stellar-engine/blueprints/fedramp-high/gemini-enterprise/gemini-stage-0/README.md

 **IMPORTANT:** This blueprint is designed to be deployed in a **FedRAMP High GCP project**, to ensure a clean slate for meeting stringent FedRAMP High security and compliance requirements.

+## IAM Permissions for Deployment

+The user or service account applying this Terraform configuration needs the following IAM roles:

+**Organization Level:**

+*   `roles/accesscontextmanager.policyAdmin`: To manage Access Context Manager policies and levels.
+*   `roles/orgpolicy.policyAdmin`: To set organization policies.

+**Project Level:**

+*   `roles/compute.networkAdmin`: For all networking resources (VPC, subnets, firewalls, LBs, NEGs).
+*   `roles/compute.securityAdmin`: For Cloud Armor security policies.
+*   `roles/iap.admin`: To configure IAP on backend services.
+*   `roles/serviceusage.serviceUsageAdmin`: To enable required APIs.
+*   `roles/resourcemanager.projectIamAdmin`: To manage project IAM bindings and service identities.
+*   `roles/cloudkms.admin`: For KMS key rings, keys, and IAM permissions.
+*   `roles/storage.admin`: For GCS buckets.
+*   `roles/bigquery.admin`: For BigQuery datasets and tables.
+*   `roles/discoveryengine.admin`: For all Discovery Engine resources.

+### Achieving Stricter Least Privilege

+The roles listed above provide the necessary permissions using standard Google Cloud predefined roles.
+For an even stricter adherence to the principle of least privilege, you can create **Custom IAM Roles**.

+This involves identifying the minimum specific permissions required for each Terraform resource being deployed and creating custom roles containing only those permissions.
+For example, instead of `roles/compute.networkAdmin`, you would create a custom role with specific permissions like `compute.networks.create`, `compute.subnetworks.create`, etc.

+**Steps to Implement Custom Roles:**

+1.  **Analyze Permissions:** Carefully review the Terraform provider documentation for each resource used in this module to determine the exact IAM permissions needed for create, read, update, and delete operations.
+2.  **Create Custom Role(s):** Define custom roles at the project or organization level, including only the permissions identified in step 1.
+3.  **Grant Custom Role(s):** Assign the custom role(s) to the service account or user deploying the module.

+**Considerations:**

+*   Creating and maintaining custom roles requires significant effort and ongoing maintenance as the infrastructure evolves.
+*   Using a dedicated Service Account with the predefined roles listed earlier is a balanced approach that provides good security separation.

+Refer to the [Google Cloud IAM documentation on Custom Roles](https://cloud.google.com/iam/docs/creating-custom-roles) for more details.

 ## Overall Architecture

 The blueprint sets up the following key components: